What is a hysterectomy?

 A hysterectomy is the surgical removal of a woman’s uterus to treat a variety of diseases, disorders and conditions of the uterus and reproductive system.
 The uterus is a pear-shaped organ located in the lower abdominal (pelvic) area where a baby grows during pregnancy.

-Hysterectomy is a common but major surgery with significant risks and potential complications.
+Uterus removal is a common but major surgery with significant risks and potential complications.
 Removing the uterus also means you will no longer be able to bear children.
 Your body may experience other changes as well, including early menopause if both of your ovaries are removed.
-Less invasive treatment options may be available to you depending on your condition and specific circumstance, so you should consider getting a second opinion about your treatment options before having a hysterectomy.
+You may have less invasive treatment options depending on your condition and specific circumstance, so consider getting a second opinion about your treatment options before having a hysterectomy.

 Types of hysterectomy